 - Never leave bags / valuables on display in an unattended vehicle.

-- Have your keys in your hand when you return to your car.
-Means you can unlock your car immediately.
+- Always have your keys in your hand when you return to your car.
+This means you can unlock your car immediately.

-- Hold onto handbag until inside of vehicle, don’t place on ground or roof of car.
+- Hold onto your handbag until you are inside the vehicle and don’t place it on the ground or roof of car.

 - Try to shop using only cards, reduce the amount of cash you carry.